In many ways, my life has been defined by a single moment. That moment separated my life into the before and the

 But in the after, after that long heartbreaking road of watching the joy of my life get weaker and weaker, watching her struggle to swallow or even breathe, after seeing my husband breathe life back into her again and again–only to have the one time where it didn’t work, when my baby girl didn’t come back–after putting her tiny, beautiful little body in the cold, hard ground, I instead found myself in the ranks of the suffering.
 I had gone from trying to soothe the suffering of others to being a sufferer.

 Instead of making a difference, I had all I could do to keep existing, to put one foot in front of another, to believe in the hope of a tomorrow that didn’t hurt, to believe that God was a God of love despite my little girl being in the cold, hard ground.
 Simply living took every effort of will that I was able to bring to bare.

 With time, those steps became easier.
 With time, the idea of feeling happiness again moved from impossible, to improbable, to finally, one day, without being quite aware that it was happening, finding that happiness (or at least peace) started to seep back in and slowly nudge aside the pain.

-Serena has been gone for thirteen years, and I am a very different version of the self I used to be.
+Serena has been gone for fifteen years, and I am a very different version of the self I used to be.
 The idealist is gone (at least mostly, somewhat, maybe not entirely).
 I have been too well acquainted with the world and its suffering to ever go back to that person again.
 I am too well aware that suffering falls on the just and the unjust alike.
 This world is hard, sometimes even ugly.